onqtam/onqtam.github.io/_posts/2019-12-12-pch-unity-cmake-3-16.md

   overlay_image:  "/assets/images/cmake.png"
 categories: programming
 tags: [programming, C++, compile times, build systems, cmake]
-excerpt: "A weird tree-like guide to applying the techniques"
+excerpt: "A complete guide to applying the techniques"
 ---

 Modules are coming in C++20 but it will take a while before they are widely adopted, optimized and supported by tooling - what can we do right now to speed up our builds?

 I recently consulted a company on this exact matter - luckily CMake 3.16 was just released and there was no need to resort to 3rd party CMake scripts from GitHub for precompiled headers and unity builds (such as [cotire](https://github.com/sakra/cotire) - more than 4k LOC of CMake...).
-Here is what I told them about these 2 techniques in a weirdly-tree-like-structured way:
+Here is what I told them:

-## Precompiled headers (PCH)
+# Precompiled headers (PCH)

 ### The idea is to "precompile" a bunch of common header files
 - "precompile" means that the compiler will parse the C++ headers and save its intermediate representation (IR) into a file